ShrubHub/ClimNicheHub/README.md

 ### Acknowledgment

 We are grateful to the creators and the maintainere of the packages `spocc`, `occTest`, `terra`, `sf` and `data.table` that greatly facilitated our analysis, as well to the many data contributors to the GBIF and its sub-repositories (such as INaturalist).
+JB and IMS were funded by the ERC synergy grand n°101071417.

 ### Authors